 - The Special Revenue Fund receives a portion of the Maricopa County transportation excise tax monies collected by the Arizona Department of Revenue.
-These monies are expended for the construction of new freeways and other routes, improvements to existing freeways and other routes, and improvements to the arterial street system, which are included in the Maricopa County Regional Transportation Plan, after the monthly debt service requirements are fully satisfied. - The Debt Service Fund administers the payment of principal and interest on all bonds outstanding under the bond resolutions.
+These monies are expended for the construction of new freeways and other routes, improvements to existing freeways and other routes, and improvements to the arterial street system, which are included in the Maricopa County Regional Transportation Plan, after the monthly debt service requirements are fully satisfied. - 2.
+The Debt Service Fund administers the payment of principal and interest on all bonds outstanding under the bond resolutions.
 Refunding bond activity, including bond proceeds and payments to refunded bond escrow agents is also reported in the Debt Service Fund. - 3.
 The Capital Projects Fund is used to account for financial resources used for the acquisition or construction of major capital facilities in the governmental funds.
-Proceeds from the issuance of Transportation Excise Tax Revenue Bonds is reported in the Capital Projects Fund.
+Proceeds from the issuance of Transportation Excise Tax Revenue Bonds are reported in the Capital Projects Fund.
 All capital assets of the Fund are transferred to ADOT.
+The Capital Projects Fund is currently inactive, and, therefore, is not reported in fiscal year 2022.
+This fund is not presented when there are no remaining bond proceeds.